Composition at Bristol

 Students can also choose a smaller or larger studio composition project in the final year.
 Recent projects have included singer-songwriter EPs, EDM and metal, acousmatic sound art, game audio, and film scores.

-If you are interested in both acoustic and studio composition, you can combine both.
-This means that really keen composers can select composition units for as much as two-thirds of the final year, if they want to.
+If you are interested in both acoustic and studio composition projects, you can combine both, focusing on composition for half of your final year.

 Performing compositions